 Zimmerman HJ.
 Anticonvulsants.
 In, Zimmerman, HJ.
 Hepatotoxicity: the adverse effects of drugs and other chemicals on the liver.
 2nd ed.
 Philadelphia: Lippincott, 1999: pp. 498-516.
 (Expert review of anticonvulsants and liver injury published in 1999; zonisamide is not mentioned).

 Natsch S, Hekster YA, Keyser A, Deckers CL, Meinardi H, Renier WO.
 Newer anticonvulsant drugs: role of pharmacology, drug interactions and adverse reactions in drug choice.
 Drug Saf 1997; 17: 228-40.
-PubMed Citation (Review of pharmacology, drug interactions and adverse effects of recently [after 1997] introduced anticonvulsants, including felbamate, gabapentin, lamotrigine, oxcarbazepine, topiramate and zonisamide; no mention of hepatotoxicity of zonisamide).
+PubMed Citation (Review of pharmacology, drug interactions and adverse effects anticonvulsants introduced after 2007, including felbamate, gabapentin, lamotrigine, oxcarbazepine, topiramate and zonisamide; no mention of hepatotoxicity of zonisamide).

 Knowles SR, Shapiro LE, Shear NH.
 Anticonvulsant hypersensitivity syndrome: incidence, prevention and management.
 Drug Saf 1999; 21: 489-501.
 PubMed Citation (Review of anticonvulsant hypersensitivity syndrome: triad of fever, rash and internal organ injury occurring 1-8 weeks after exposure to anticonvulsant; liver being most common internal organ involved.
 Occurs in 1:1000-1:10,000 initial exposures to phenytoin, carbamazepine, phenobarbital or lamotrigine, unrelated to dose, perhaps predisposed by valproate; liver injury arises 1-4 weeks after onset of rash and ranges in severity from asymptomatic ALT elevations to icteric hepatitis to acute liver failure.
 High mortality rate with jaundice; other organs include muscle, kidney, brain, heart and lung.
 Role of corticosteroids uncertain; crossreactivity among the aromatic anticonvulsant agents should be assumed but not with zonisamide).